c2997108/lastwasm/doc/maf-convert.rst

        the same sequences and strands, with the parts being in the same order in each sequence), are separated by at most N letters in each sequence, and are consecutive in the input.
-       This affects psl and gff formats only.
+       This affects bed, gff, and psl formats only.

 -J N, --Join=N
        Join alignments that are co-linear, are separated by at most N letters in each sequence, and are nearest in each sequence.
-       This affects psl and gff formats only, and reads the whole input into memory.
+       This affects bed, gff and psl formats only, and reads the whole input into memory.

 -n, --noheader